TenebrisNoctua/ClassPP/docs/api-reference/dataTypes/class.md

     <div class="apiReferenceAccessBox" style="float: none">Read Only</div>
 </h3>

 This table contains all the classes that the `class` is inheriting from.
-Currently, multiple class inheritance is not supported, so a `class` can only inherit from one `class`, but it may be different in the future.

 ----------------------